BRITian/MP-BERT/README.md

 ## MP-BERT Fine-tuning downstream tasks
 ### MPB-PPI
-For new information see:
+For new information see: [MPB-PPI and MPB-PPISP](https://github.com/BRITian/MPB-PPI-MPB-PPISP)

 ### MPB-PPISP
-For new information see:
+For new information see: [MPB-PPI and MPB-PPISP](https://github.com/BRITian/MPB-PPI-MPB-PPISP)